 Porcelain Pavers: Porcelain pavers are also generally easy to install.
 They can be dry laid on sand or gravel beds, either fixed with mortar or supported by rubber support pads over concrete, and also installed with a pedestal paver system for elevated rooftop decks.
 Since porcelain pavers are lighter than bluestone, they are easier to bring on site and handle during installation.

-Both natural bluestone and porcelain pavers offer unique advantages, and the best choice ultimately depends on your specific needs, design preferences, and budget.
+Both natural bluestone and porcelain pavers offer unique advantages in exterior landscaping, patio flooring, pedestrian plazas, pavements and walkways and the best choice ultimately depends on your specific needs, design preferences, and budget.

-Porcelain pavers offer a wide range of modern design possibilities, are low-maintenance, and are highly resistant to staining and fading, making them ideal for contemporary spaces and areas with high exposure to weather elements.
+Porcelain pavers offer an exceptionally wide range of modern design possibilities, are low-maintenance, and are highly resistant to staining and fading, making them ideal for contemporary spaces and areas with high exposure to weather elements.

 By understanding the strengths and weaknesses of each material, you can make an informed decision that enhances the beauty and functionality of your outdoor spaces.